Clint Bolick: Goldwater Institute

 In 2007, he became the Vice President for Litigation at the Goldwater Institute when that organization added a litigation group.

 Bolick helped to draft model legislation known as the 'Health Care Freedom Act' that would prohibit health insurers from accepting federal subsidies under the Affordable Care Act that trigger the employer mandate.
 Arizona and Oklahoma voters approved a version of the Health Care Freedom Act in their respective November 2010 general elections.} Also in November 2010, voters in Arizona, South Carolina, South Dakota and Utah adopted a measure he drafted called Save Our Secret Ballot, which guarantees workers the right to a secret-ballot vote in union-organizing elections.

 In 2012, he was an attorney for a Mesa tattoo parlor that had been denied a business license by the city.
 The case resulted in the Arizona Supreme Court declaring tattoos Constitutionally protected free speech.
 Bolick marked his victory by getting a small tattoo of a scorpion on his index finger.

 On July 30, 2015, Republican presidential candidate Donald Trump called for the deportation of all of the estimated 11 million illegal immigrants in the United States.
 Bolick called Trump's idea "impractical and opposed by a large majority of Americans."

 Appointment to Arizona Supreme Court

-On January 6, 2016, Governor Doug Ducey appointed Bolick to the Arizona Supreme Court.
+On January 6, 2016, Arizona Governor Doug Ducey appointed Bolick to the Arizona Supreme Court.
+He won retention for a 6-year term in 2018 and again in 2024.